PhenoApps/Field-Book/docs/source/geonav.rst

 The GeoNav feature is used to automatically navigate between entries in the field based on the location of a high precision GNSS device.
 This feature requires field entries to have high-accuracy coordinates data already collected via the |gnss| :doc:`trait-gnss` or imported in the field import file.
 Imported coordinates must be in Lat;Long format in a single `geo_coordinates` column, appended to the end of the import file.
 Refer to the `rtk_sample.csv` file in the field_import directory as an example.

-To use GeoNav, navigate to the :doc:`settings-geonav` (|geonav|) and enable GeoNav.
+To use GeoNav, navigate to the |geonav| :doc:`settings-geonav` and enable GeoNav.
 Turn on bluetooth, and pair your external reciever.
 Navigate to the Collect screen and look for a confirmation message that says 'Rover communications estabished'

 .. figure:: /_static/images/geonav/connect_cropped.png
    :width: 60%